PGY2 Health System Pharmacy Administration Residency Program director; director of Pharmacy

 he worked in a variety of clinical settings at UCH, including inpatient and

-He arrived at Abbott Northwestern in 2016 and works in a variety of
+arrived at Abbott Northwestern in 2016 and works in a variety of inpatient

 Kelly currently serves as the co-preceptor for the PGY1 cardiology rotation and the primary preceptor for the PGY2 electrophysiology and general cardiology rotations.
 She graduated from the University of Minnesota College of Pharmacy.
 She completed a pharmacy practice residency at Abbott Northwestern.
 She is the scholarship chair for Minnesota Graduate Chapter of Kappa Psi Pharmaceutical Fraternity and past president of the University of Minnesota Pharmacy Alumni Society.
 She also serves on several committees for the department and the hospital.
 Her areas of interest include anticoagulation and electrophysiology.